 Landscape Use: Smaller accent or barrier cactus for desert style gardens, xeriscapes.

-Flowers & fruits: Flowers petals yellow with orange red centers; fruits reddish in late summer and fall.
+Flowers & Fruits: Flowers petals yellow with orange red centers; fruits reddish in late summer and fall.

-Seasonal color: Consistently blooms in April to May.
+Seasonal Color: Consistently blooms in April to May.

-Temperature: Hardy to 25oF.
+Temperature: Strongly heat tolerant, cold hardy to 25oF.

 Light: Full sun to partial shade.

 Watering: Extremely drought tolerant, but an occasional summer soaking will keep pads flush.

 Pruning: None is really needed, but if one must prune, then make sure to wear proper protective equipment (PPE) to avoid accidental injury caused by "spinal engagement".

 Propagation: As with all Opuntia, purple prickly pear easily roots at the basal end of pads, seed (generally unnecessary).

 Disease and Pests: None (appears mostly resistant to Cochineal scale insects)

 Additional comments: This is one diminutive, yet tough Opuntia for use in Phoenix landscapes.